fengzhao/docker-kylin/README.md

 - `DOCKERHUB_USERNAME`: Your Docker Hub username.
 - `DOCKERHUB_TOKEN`: Your Docker Hub access token.

-Before running the workflow, ensure `jq` is installed on your runner environment if you are using a self-hosted runner.
-For GitHub-hosted runners, `jq` is usually pre-installed.

 You can customize the list of ISOs to be downloaded by editing the `iso_urls.txt` file.

 ### Customizing the Docker Image Tag Prefix